bio-tools/biotoolsRegistry/biohackathon.md

 * cleaning up the connection between EDAM Formats and Data subontologies ([issue](https://github.com/edamontology/edamontology/issues/283), see also [issue](https://github.com/edamontology/edamontology/issues/287))
 *

-## Subject tbd
+## Day 4 (Nov 15): Subject tbd
-The topic of the fourth day will be decided upon during the hackathon, depending upon interest, but might include:
+The topic of the fourth day will be decided upon during the hackathon, depending upon interest and progress on previous days:

 1. things outstanding from previous days
 2. something else, *e.g.*

-1. Evaluation of [EDAM Browser](https://ifb-elixirfr.github.io/edam-browser/) (see [GitHub](https://github.com/IFB-ElixirFr/edam-browser)) ontology browser; issues, features and next steps
+   * evaluation of [EDAM Browser](https://ifb-elixirfr.github.io/edam-browser/) (see [GitHub](https://github.com/IFB-ElixirFr/edam-browser)) ontology browser; issues, features and next steps
-2. bio.tools content from an end-user perspective: annotation consistency, EDAM coverage, content views *etc*
+   * evaluation of bio.tools content from an end-user perspective: annotation consistency, EDAM coverage, content views *etc*
+   * integration of bio.tools and biocontainers.pro
+   * integration of bio.tools and Galaxy

-## Publications
+## Day 5 (Nov 16): Publications

-There are many developments concerning or involving bio.tools or EDAM which are at various stages of development and - with a little more effort - can be finished off and written up for publication.
-These include (but are not limited to):
+There are many developments concerning or involving EDAM or bio.tools which - with a little more effort - can be finished off and written up for publication.

-* blah
-* blah
-* blah

 The final day will be reserved to discussing next steps, particulary, what is required from the EDAM or bio.tools side, and identify concrete actions to finish off these works and write them up for publication.